EkaterinaZernyukova/real_data_analysis/README.md

-#### Analysis of real data from Airbnb and test analysis Titanic and Iris
+#### Different data analysis interview tasks.
+Also analysis of real data from Airbnb.